 And stubborn, coin-shaped eczema plaques on the outer hands, arms and legs indicate Nummular Eczema.
 Moisturizers help relieve this condition which may be related to skin dryness.

-Managing eczema.
+Treatment of eczema.
 It begins with caring for dry skin.

 Management of dry skin is essential for treating eczema.
 Dry skin has an increased sensitivity to irritants, so your daily skincare regimen should include gentle cleansing routine followed by heavy-duty moisturising.